 You can also set up the GitHub Pages webpage for your project in the browser by going to your project's repository, clicking the branch drop down on the left, typing

 gh-pages and selecting

 Create branch: gh-pages.
 Done!

 Note that if you make further changes to your project, you should do so on your

-master branch rather than on your
+main branch rather than on your

 After you've finished your project, you can create a

 gh-pages branch either locally or on GitHub to allow your project to be viewable at my-github-username.github.io/repository-name